Temporary Utopia

 2. Information we collect

-We may collect your name, business name, role, email, phone number, website, industry, project details, booking details, billing information, customer journey information, tool stack, access notes, form responses, call notes, analytics events, and communications with us.
+We may collect your name, business name, role, email, phone number, website, approximate enquiry volume and customer value, follow-up process, project details, booking details, billing information, customer journey information, tool stack, access notes, form responses, call notes, referral and campaign information, analytics events, and communications with us.
 We only ask for sensitive information when it is reasonably necessary for the agreed work or required by law.

 3. How we use information